How To Proofread Romance Novels For A Living

 This is the BIG question.
 Everyone wants to know, so I’m going to be 100% truthful.

-It’s entertaining and enjoyable and I can’t believe I get paid to do it.
-I’m grateful every day that I get to sit down and get lost in a romance story and fix errors I come across.
+It’s entertaining and enjoyable and I can’t believe I get paid to proofread romance novels.
+I’m grateful every day that I get to sit down and get lost in a love story and fix errors I come across.
 I’ve never been bored once.

 I even briefly entertained the idea of writing romances, like my friend Vicki So, who is also a proofreader.